Vikingeets/advancedtouch/README.md

 "quality" is the quality required to guarantee a 100% HQ chance.
 It should still be provided in max quality or collectability mode, as it is used internally.

+"expert" is either true or false to indicate whether the recipe is an expert recipe.
+However, even in stepwise mode, the solver struggles to reach the lowest turnin threshold.

 # Options

 The options file is a JSON document with several values.
 All are case-sensitive.